 The concept that underpins all my work is the Health & Performance Pyramid.
-It’s my diagrammatic representation of how your health works, and if you have all these building blocks in place, then we believe you should have normal, pain-free function.
+It’s my diagrammatic representation of how your health works, and if you have all these building blocks in place, then I believe you should have normal, pain-free function.

 Let’s start at the bottom layer, the red Foundation Layer.
 This is all about the health of the cells that form your tissues and organs.
 Effectively, if you have the right nutrients going in, and metabolites being effectively flushed out, then the environment within your cells will be healthy, and you will be more robust – more resilient against injury or illness, and quicker to heal should you become sick or injured.
 But if you aren’t on top of the Big Four – hydration, nutrition, sleep and stress – then your cell environment will be less healthy than it should be, and you will respond less effectively to injury treatment or fitness training.
 When you come to see me, this is something we will discuss during your assessment session.

 The next layer is the magenta Health Layer.
 This is about pain, which occurs when your movement is compromised (either for cumulative reasons such as dodgy posture, or traumatic reasons such as a fall or a car crash).
-As you’ve already found, in the assessment session, I aim to work out the underlying cause of your pain – and if appropriate, we’ll then create a package of physiotherapy to help you restore and then build up normal movement patterns through our unique RSM Model, so that not only do we retrain your nervous system into new and more functional patterns, but that the retraining is robust and long-lasting.
+As you’ve already found, in the assessment session, I aim to work out the underlying cause of your pain – and if appropriate, we’ll then create a package of physiotherapy to help you restore and then build up normal movement patterns through my unique RSM Model, so that not only do we retrain your nervous system into new and more functional patterns, but that the retraining is robust and long-lasting.
 If you need anything I don’t provide, I also work with a variety of doctors and other healthcare professionals and will be happy to refer you on.

 After this, we have the purple Performance Layer.
 This is about becoming even stronger and more functional, so that you remain pain free, improve your athletic performance and reduce your risk of future injuries – even if you challenge yourself to do something out of the ordinary!
 If your plan is to get fitter or stronger after you finish with physio and rehabilitation, either because you want to reduce your injury risk for the future, or because you want to do something more challenging (eg sports), we’ll discuss your goals for the future, analyse your current situation (flexibility, strength, endurance, movement patterns, body composition) and work out the best option for you, whether that’s a programme of yoga, Pilates, core, sports flexibility and/or conditioning training, to help you get from your current state to where you want to go.